workflowfm/workflowfm-composer/docs/content/client/reference/_index.md

 ---
 title: "Reference"
 author: ["Petros Papapanagiotou"]
-lastmod: 2022-01-05T20:46:57+00:00
+lastmod: 2022-01-06T19:51:34+00:00
 type: "docs"
 draft: false
 weight: 401
 ---

-This section covers a reference to all icons, visual elements, examples, and preferences available in the client.
+This section covers a reference to elements of the client, including examples, graph elements, and configuration values.